Tunstall v Steigmann: Court of Appeal

 In the course of the case, Ormerod LJ had asked if there was "anything to merit a departure from the main principle of Salomon v.
 Salomon & Co.
 Ltd.", with the judges subsequently being referred to cases such as Daimler Co.
 Ltd. v.
 Continental Tyre & Rubber (Great Britain) Ltd.:

 That was a case of a company registered in this country, the whole of the shares of which were owned by enemy aliens, and it was decided that to trade with that company would be trading with the enemy under the then current legislation.
 In addition it was submitted that in applying the Rent Restriction Acts the court has always looked to the reality of the transaction and would not allow the purpose of the Acts to be defeated by the use of the Companies Acts.
 In support of this contention we were referred to Samrose Properties Ltd. v.
 Gibbard.

 Whilst it may be argued that in the above circumstances the courts have departed from a strict observance of the principle laid down in Salomon v.
 Salomon & Co.
 Ltd., it is true to say that any departure, if indeed any of the instances given can be treated as a departure, has been made to deal with special circumstances when a limited company might well be a facade concealing the real facts.
 Counsel was unable to point to any special circumstances in this case other than that the landlord has complete control of the company.
 In my judgment that is not enough.
 I see no reason to depart from well-established principles, and I would allow [Mrs Tunstall's] appeal.

 Wilmer LJ and Danckwerts LJ concurred.

+Later developments

+The Landlord and Tenant Act 1954 was amended by the Law of Property Act 1969 to clarify that when a landlord incorporates the property, it is treated as an alter ego.